Metsanpeitto/capstone-1/README.md

 ### Project requirements

-- You need to implement a simple validation:

 - You should personalize the content of your page.
 Choose a topic first and then design your webpage, keeping your topic in mind while you design it so that your page design works well for the topic you choose.
 - You should build only these 2 pages:
   - The _home page_.